publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch24/schV/m__us_usc_t2_s1432.md

         (3) political compatibility with the employing office;

-        of an employee referred to in subsection (b) of this section with respect to employment decisions.
+        of an employee referred to in subsection (b) with respect to employment decisions.

     (b) __“Employee” defined__

-    For purposes of subsection (a) of this section, the term “employee” means—
+    For purposes of subsection (a), the term “employee” means—

         (1) an employee on the staff of the leadership of the House of Representatives or the leadership of the Senate;